cstml/cstml.github.io/_posts/2020-05-24-Journey-to-dev.md

 be a more authentic case study of the process.

 ---
+# 11 Aug 2020
+After being accepted at both Bristol and Bath, I have taken the decision to change my choice to Bath.
+Offering a course with more choice and a lower price point, I decided it would be a better overal path.
+If finance was not an issue I would have probably remained with Bristol, but with a difference of £6.5k Bath seemed the logical choice for me.

 # 22 Jul 2020

 I have just accepted my offer to study at Bristol.
 I have been pondering it for